Table of contents

 Here’s a resume objective you’d put on a marketing resume:

-Recent graduate with a bachelor’s in marketing from the University of XYZ, eager to launch my career in digital marketing.
+Recent graduate with a bachelor’s in marketing from the University of Wisconsin, eager to launch a career in digital marketing.
 Bringing a fresh perspective combined with hands-on experience from multiple university projects in social media strategy and content creation.
 Enthusiastic about applying theoretical knowledge and creativity to real-world marketing challenges, with the goal of contributing innovative ideas and strategies to a forward-thinking marketing team.

 Here’s a professional summary you’d put on an IT resume: